 Clear low-value image clutter like screenshots before touching camera photos.

-Review message attachments and chat media once the obvious wins are done.
+Review message attachments, browser cache, and chat media once the obvious wins are done.

 Only move into photo-library review if the phone is still full after the safer passes.